jvaverka/jvaverka.github.io/posts/free-as-in-beer/index.md

 free, as in speech, as in do whatever you want just leave me out of it.
 There's many cases of both throughout Linux and the wider Open-source community.

 Sound good?
-Remember, anyone can do this and there is nothing to lose.
+Remember, you are not alone.
+There is a strong community of Linux enthusiasts in the world who are willing and able to help you get started.

-If you want to save a buck on expensive software, then try.
-If you don't like it, then go back to your comfort zone.
-You'll be more educated for trying.
+Anyone can do this and there is nothing to lose.

-If you are the type that wants to know your machine, understand how it works, and how to fix it yourself when it doesn't, then you will be right at home.
+Linux (and Open-source software in general) is a bountiful garden.
+Dig it.

 Share this with a curious soul or anyone asking about Linux.